kraken-robotics/The-Kraken-Pathfinding/README.md

 ### Downloading the last stable version

-You can download the .jar file here : https://github.com/PFGimenez/The-Kraken-Pathfinding/releases/download/v1.0.0/kraken.jar
+You can download the .jar file here: https://github.com/PFGimenez/The-Kraken-Pathfinding/releases/download/v1.0.1/kraken.jar

 ### Getting the source [![Build Status](https://travis-ci.org/PFGimenez/The-Kraken-Pathfinding.svg?branch=master)](https://travis-ci.org/PFGimenez/The-Kraken-Pathfinding)

-If you want the latest stable version, clone this repository :
+If you want the latest stable version, clone this repository:

     $ git clone https://github.com/PFGimenez/The-Kraken-Pathfinding.git

-If you want the latest **experimental** version, clone this repository :
+If you want the latest **experimental** version, clone this repository:

     $ git clone -b v1.1 --single-branch https://github.com/PFGimenez/The-Kraken-Pathfinding.git

 ### Compiling

-You will need a JDK and `ant` (package `ant` or `apache-ant`) :
+You will need a JDK and `ant` (package `ant` or `apache-ant`):

     $ cd The-Kraken-Pathfinding/core
     $ ./compile-lib.sh
     $ ant

 The file ```kraken.jar```, containing the compiled code .class and the sources .java along with the dependencies .jar, will be created.